tschaffter/wingj/README.md

    - Export destination: wingj/wingj_.jar
    - Extract required libraries into generated JAR

-:exclamation: The option *Runnable JAR file* is chosen because it's the only way I found to include easily and correctly the dependencies.
+The option *Runnable JAR file* is chosen because it's the only way I found to include easily and correctly the dependencies.
 However, the MANIFEST file, which defines among others which Java class implements the main() method, is not required here because WingJ is run through ImageJ.
 Since a class containing a main method has to be selected in *Launch configuration*, any existing one does the job.

 ## Install